-See the previous page for information about what each project icon represents.
-This map does not include projects or plans that are sitewide (e.g., community engagement) or projects for which locations have not yet been determined (e.g., rooftop solar installations).
+^{}See the previous two pages for information about what each project icon represents.
+This map does not include projects or plans that are sitewide (e.g., rooftop solar installations, community engagement, etc.).
+Figure credit: UCLA Luskin Center for Innovation

 Anticipated Benefits